The Keller-Osserman problem for the k-Hessian operator: Introduction

 Since there is a proof of Theorem \ref{1.C4} for equation (\ref{ma1}) in \cite{DC}, \cite{JM} for the case $k=1$, it will be taken to be known in what follows.

 The contributions of our paper are:

 \begin{description} \item[1.]
 We established a necessary and sufficient condition for the nonlinearity $g$ such that the considered boundary blowup $k$-Hessian equation has solution.
-The sufficient part has been already obtained by other authors but for particular nonlinearities $g$ that are in $C^{\infty }$ .
+The sufficient part has been already obtained by other authors but for particular nonlinearities $g$ that are in $C^{\infty }$ (see for example Colesanti-Salani-Francini \cite{PS} and Salani \cite{S}).

 \item[2.]
 Our methodology is new and it can be applied for more general nonlinearities depending on the regularity results obtained for the $k$ -Hessian operator.
 The necessary part is proved by analyzing the radially symmetric solution of the considered equation. \end{description}